cavvia/forgetsy/README.md

 Forgetsy
 =======

 Forgetsy is a trending library designed to track temporal trends in non-stationary categorical distributions.
 It uses [forget-table](https://github.com/bitly/forgettable/) style data structures which decay observations over time.
-Using two such sets decaying over different lifetimes, it picks up on time differentials, whilst forgetting historical data responsibly.
+Using two such sets decaying over different lifetimes, it picks up on changes to recent dynamics in your observations, whilst forgetting historical data responsibly.

 Trends are encapsulated by a construct named _Delta_.
 A _Delta_ consists of two sets of counters, each of which implements exponential decay of the form: